Daninet/hash-wasm/README.md

 - A lot faster than other JS / WASM implementations (see [benchmarks](#benchmark) below)
 - Compiled from heavily optimized algorithms written in C
-- Supports all modern browsers and Node.js
+- Supports all modern browsers, Node.js and Deno
 - Supports large data streams
 - Supports UTF-8 strings and typed arrays
 - Supports chunked input streams